Meet the woman behind Louis Armstrong’s success

 Morello listed the sponsors for the play.

-“ The January 2020 production is sponsored in part by the State of Florida, Department of State, Division of Cultural Affairs and the Florida Council on Arts and Culture; Caldwell Trust Company; The Exchange; Westcoast Black Theatre Troupe, Eisenberg Lehman, One Stop Housing, First Presbyterian Church, and the Jazz Club of Sarasota.
+“ The January 2020 production is sponsored in part by the state and the Florida Council on Arts and Culture, Caldwell Trust Company, The Exchange, Westcoast Black Theatre Troupe, Eisenberg Lehman, One Stop Housing, First Presbyterian Church and the Jazz Club of Sarasota.

-She is hopeful they will receive the matching $25,000 by June 30, even though some of that appeal will be after the play runs Tuesday through Saturday, Jan.
-21-25.
+She is hopeful they will receive the matching $25,000 by June 30, even though some of that appeal will be after the play’s January run.

 Post a comment as